Which Is the Best Brewing Method for Coffee?

-On top the espresso shot is the crema.
-A layer of emulsified oils covering the coffee like a blanket, and it does not form by any other method.
+On top of the espresso shot is the crema.
+A layer of emulsified oils covers the coffee like a blanket and does not form by any other method.

-Every barista does it in their own way, there is no set standard about pulling the perfect shot.
+Every barista does it their way; there is no standard for pulling the perfect shot.

-For a shot of espresso we need 7-9 grams of coffee grounds packed in tightly in the basket.
+For a shot of espresso, we need 7-9 grams of coffee grounds packed tightly in the basket.

 When making a double shot, you need to prorate the amount of coffee and the time.

 Start brewing by turning on the machine.
-Check that there are enough coffee beans in the grinder, and enough water in espresso machine by looking at the sight glass.
+Check that there are enough coffee beans in the grinder and enough water in the espresso machine by looking at the sight glass.